Note: I’m flexible about a lot that’s on this page. If you have a suggestion, please contact me.

 Bergen 3♣ and 3♦ raises.
 There’s more to the bergen raise system but this is all you need.
 I play that 3♣ is the weaker of the two bergen raises (“regular bergen”) but some players reverse these two responses; it barely matters one way or the other.
 Bergen raises are on after a double (unless you play something else, which I do on my advanced card) but not after an overcall.

 Bergen raises are optional; I’m sort of on the fence about them.
-If you don’t play them then your jump raises can show four cards and game-invitational values; jump shifts to 3♣ and 3♦can be natural and weak, fit jumps, or something else.
+If you don’t play them then your jump raises should show four cards and game-invitational values; jump shifts to 3♣ and 3♦ can be natural and weak, fit jumps, or something else.

 Kokish game tries.
 After 1♥ – 2♥ and 1♠ – 2♠, the next bid up (2♠ or 2NT) asks responder to show what suit(s) she would accept a help suit game try in (meaning, in part, which suits responder has values in; without extra trump length, shortness should usually not be considered “help”); with more than one such suit responder bids the cheapest.
 Note that after 1♥ – 2♥; 2♠, a 2NT rebid shows that responder would accept a game try in spades (the cheapest suit-showing bid).
 Responder returns to 3 of the trump suit with no side suit values to show.
 If opener needs to know about a suit responder hasn’t answered about yet (because she showed acceptance of a lower suit), he next bids the suit he cares about.